<< Yesterday

 "What do you expect when they build a ballpark on the ocean?" - OIL CAN BOYD, after a postponement of the Red Sox game due to fog at Cleveland Stadium.

-The Red Sox are credited with a 2-0 victory when the delayed game cannot continue due to the dense fog that rolls into Cleveland Stadium.
-The contest, which ends with the Tribe having baserunners on first and second with two outs in the bottom of the sixth inning, prompts Boston's right-hander Oil Can Boyd to infamously blame the lack of visibility due to the ballpark's proximity to the ocean, not nearby Lake Erie.
+The Red Sox are credited with a 2-0 victory when the delayed game cannot continue due to the dense fog rolling into Cleveland Stadium.
+The contest, which ends with the Tribe having baserunners on first and second with two outs in the bottom of the sixth inning, prompts Boston's right-hander Oil Can Boyd to infamously blame the lack of visibility on the ballpark's proximity to the ocean, not nearby Lake Erie.

 1987 At Fenway Park, Indian right-hander Phil Niekro goes the distance, losing to Roger Clemens and the Red Sox, 1-0, thanks to Bill Buckner’s fifth-inning sac fly scoring Jim Rice.
 Joining Cy Young and Don Sutton, the future Hall of Fame hurler becomes the third player in history to make 700 career starts.